 Sales is a universal skill.
 Improving your ability to sell will not only improve your career, it will breathe new life into your family and relationships.
-Today I’m going to share with you a story about how I used my sales skills to help my son.
+Today I’m going to share with you a story about how sales improves parenting.

 A few months ago my 7 year old informed me that his class was holding a public speaking competition.
 Being a professional speaker, I had a vested interest (my personal pride) in him doing well in the contest.
 There was only one issue – he didn’t want to put in any of the hard work required to deliver a good speech!

 I was at a loss on what to do… How do you motivate a child who is not motivated?
 I didn’t want to offer him extrinsic rewards like lollies or stamps (his currency for buying toys) because I wanted him to do well for his own sake.
 That was when I reached into my sales toolbox for a solution.